Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

+For a general $G$, the special subvarieties of $\Gr_{G,C}^{b_G-\adm}$ arising from a torus $T \leq G$ are called special points. \end{example}

-\begin{remark} The special subdiamonds/subvarieties attached to $H$ or $(H,[\mu_H])$ only depend on the conjugacy class of this data under $G(\mbb{Q}_p)$.
-However, the special subdiamonds/subvarieties attached to a fixed $H$ or $(H,[\mu_H])$ typically vary non-trivially in locally profinite families by varying the element $g$ that $\sigma$-conjugates $b_H$ to $b_G$, i.e. by the action of $G_b(\mbb{Q}_p)$. \end{remark}
+\begin{remark} The collection of special subvarieties attached to a fixed pair $(H,[\mu_H])$ only depends on the conjugacy class of this data under $G(\mbb{Q}_p)$.
+However, the special subvarieties attached to a fixed $(H,[\mu_H])$ typically vary non-trivially in locally profinite families by varying the element $g$ that $\sigma$-conjugates $b_H$ to $b_G$, i.e.\ by the action of $G_b(\mbb{Q}_p)$.
+For example, in the height two Lubin-Tate case, where the admissible locus is all of $\mathbb{P}^1_{\Qpbreve}$, and for $H=F^\times$ for $F/\mathbb{Q}_p$ a degree two extension, the associated special subvarieties are special points corresponding to admissible pairs (or, in this case, height two formal groups up to isogeny) with endomorphisms by $F$.
+The set of all such can be identified with $\mathbb{P}^1(F)$ by taking the orbit of any one under $G_b(\mathbb{Q}_p)$, the units in the non-split quaternion algebra over $\mathbb{Q}_p$. \end{remark}

 \begin{remark} It is natural to consider, for $[\mu]$ any conjugacy class of cocharacters of $G_{\overline{\mbb{Q}}_p}$, the intersection of $\Gr_H^{b_H-\adm}$ (via the functoriality map) with $\Gr_{[\mu]}^{b_G-\adm}$.
 The special subvarieties of $\Gr_{[\mu]}^{b_G-\adm}$ are precisely the connected components of such an intersection which are rigid analytic.
-In general if $H$ is reductive, then the intersection is simple: the finitely many conjugacy classes of cocharacters of $H_{\overline{\mbb{Q}}_p}$ refining $[\mu]$ are not comparable in the Bruhat order, so we have (after a finite extension so the right hand side makes sense)
+In general, if $H$ is reductive, then the intersection is simple: the finitely many conjugacy classes of cocharacters of $H_{\overline{\mbb{Q}}_p}$ refining $[\mu]$ are not comparable in the Bruhat order, so we have (after a finite extension so the right hand side makes sense)

 However, when $H$ is not reductive, the situation is not so nice.
-In particular, it can happen that $\Gr_{[\mu_H]}^{b-\adm}$ is not closed in $\Gr_H^{b_H-\adm} \cap \Gr_{[\mu_G]}^{b_G-\adm}$ (see \cref{example.non-closed-special-in-schubert-cell}).
+In particular, it can happen that $\Gr_{[\mu_H]}^{b_H-\adm}$ is not closed in $\Gr_H^{b_H-\adm} \cap \Gr_{[\mu_G]}^{b_G-\adm}$ (see \cref{example.non-closed-special-in-schubert-cell}).
 This explains why we do not define a special subdiamond within an open cell outside of the minuscule case giving special subvarieties. \end{remark}